Spotnit/automatic-chess-board-ev3/README.md

 The magnet is also equipped with a capacitor and a resistor to work away the voltage generated during swiching of so there is no spark in the switch.
 This is to extend the life of the switch.( in the future I might use a transistor)

-#### Disclaimer!
-Some function names and variables in the program are in the Dutch language (my native language) .
-But all commands entered by the user en responses are in English.